Frequently asked questions related to COVID-19.

 - develop a Local Outbreak Control Plan

-, produced by the Association of Directors of Public Health, provides information to stakeholders, the media and the public.
+An explainer on local outbreak plans, produced by the Association of Directors of Public Health, provides information to stakeholders, the media and the public.

 The COVID-19 Local Outbreak Plans are intended to build on existing plans to manage outbreaks in specific settings; ensure the challenges of COVID-19 are understood; consider the impact on local communities; and ensure the wider system capacity supports Directors of Public Health.
 Effective outbreak management plans will need to become part of the wider workings across councils, health and the voluntary sector.